OpenSignLabs/OpenSign/docs/docs/help/Templates/publicTemplate.md

 On the Manage Templates page, you'll see a list of templates you've created or have access to.
 This list provides details such as the template title, file, owner, signers, and whether the template is public.

-To make a template public, click the toggle button in the public column on the template.
+  - To make a template public, click the toggle button in the public column on the template.

+  - A confirmation popup will appear with the message, 'Are you sure you want to make this template public?'
+You can choose either Yes or No. Select Yes to make the template public.

-A public profile popup will appear, where you can copy the public URL.
+  - A public profile popup will appear, where you can copy the public URL.

-Copy and share this link, and anyone with it can view your publicly available templates by pasting the URL into their browser.
+  - Copy and share this link, and anyone with it can view your publicly available templates by pasting the URL into their browser.

 <img width="828" alt="Manage Template" src="https://github.com/user-attachments/assets/99977728-86de-4913-8d2e-f54ab0b18033" />